Paba1/Paba1/README.md

 ### 📫 **How to Reach Me**
 📧 Email: pbaczkowski2004@wp.pl

-⭐ *""Be like the rock that the waves keep crashing over.
-It stands unmoved and the raging of the sea falls still around it."
-— Marcus Aurelius, Meditations*

 <!---
 Paba1/Paba1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.